dascritch/testcard.html/README.md

 TODO
 ----
-* Capture mode on webkits
 * YUV and other special colorspaces, with degradees
+* audio from a URL (stream or local file)
+* countdown linked to a video or audio length
 * slide script generator
 * audio sync chart synced with a local video. [*This* kind of video](https://www.youtube.com/watch?v=kxopViU98Xo)
-* audio from a stream.
 * audio vu-meter a la <http://www.html5audio.org/2012/09/visualizing-audio-elements-with-the-web-audio-api.html> , especially <http://jsbin.com/eheyim>

 Licence